juergenweb/FrontendContact/README.md

 # FrontendContact
-A module for ProcessWire for outputting a simple contact form using the FrontendForms module.
+A module for ProcessWire for outputting a simple contact form on your site based on the FrontendForms module.
-You can use as much forms as you want on the same page, but you have to set a different ids for each form.
+You can run as many forms as you want on the same page.
+There is no limitation, because each contact form will get a unique ID automatically.
+Please note: You have to install the FrontendForms module first, because this module relies on it.
+So go to https://github.com/juergenweb/FrontendForms first and install the FrontendForms module on your site.
+This module is not necessary to create a contact form - you can do it all on your own by using the FrontendForms module only, but it will be a useful addition in order to keep your templates clean from code and BTW it saves you a lot of work.

-Please note: You have to install the FrontendForms module first, because this module relies on it To prevent problems with other modules or classes this module runs in its own namespace "FrontendContact".
+To prevent problems with other modules or classes this module runs in its own namespace "FrontendContact".

 ## Configurations
-After you have installed the module (you need to install the FrontendForms module first), you can do some configuration settings in the backend.
+After you have installed the module, you can make some configuration settings in the backend if needed.

-* Show a "accept data privacy" checkbox on the form
-* Show a "send a copy to of my message to me" checkbox on the form
-* Textfield to enter the recipient email address
-* Multiple checkboxes to select which fields should be required
-* Select field to use the email of a ProcessWire field
-* Select field to use the options of a ProcessWire field as options of the gender field
+* Show or hide the following fields: gender, name, surname, subject, privacy, send copy (email and message fields are mandatory and therefore permanent).
+* Set the status of the following fields to required or not: gender, name, surname, subject (send copy field is always optional and privacy field is always required.
+Therefore, for both fields the status cannot be changed).
+* Set a global email address or not.
+You can enter an email by text, or you can choose a PW field, which holds the value.
-* Choose a mail template for your email
+* Choose a mail template for your email or send it as plain text (none, template_1, template_2,...).
+* Set a global minimum time before a form is allowed to be submitted (spam protection):

-## Default settings of the form
+## Default settings of the form that cannot be changed inside the module config
-By default the form has the following settings:
+By default, the form has the following settings:

-* Number of MaxAttempts: 5
+* Number of MaxAttempts: This value will be taken from the FrontendForms module global configuration settings
-* Minimal time for filling out the form: 3 seconds
-* Maximal time for filling out the form: 3600 seconds
+* Maximal time for filling out the form: This value will be taken from the FrontendForms module global configuration settings

 Each of the settings can be overwritten if necessary.